 - Be prepared to get involved with the treatment plan yourself.
 Many practitioners believe that it’s essential for family and loved ones to be involved in therapy, too.
-By being part of the treatment process, loved ones can learn how to best support the sufferer and avoid reactions that might worsen the disorder’s symptoms.
+By being part of the treatment process, loved ones can learn how to best support the sufferer and avoid reactions that might make the disorder’s symptoms worse.

 Borderline Personality Brain Science

 Scientists have been able to identify some fundamental differences in the brains of people with borderline personality disorder compared to the brains of people who don’t have the condition.
 The differences lie in how the brain functions and how certain chemicals are processed within the brain.

 - Functional differences.
 Scientists have determined that in the brains of people with BPD, the parts of the brain that control emotion might not communicate effectively with the areas of the brain that control decision-making.
 These parts of the brain include the amygdala, the hippocampus, and the medial temporal lobes.
 The result of this miscommunication can be subtle but fundamental.
 Studies have shown, for example, that BPD patients often misidentify facial expressions, attributing negative emotions to neutral expressions.